kobekyoko/exercise-2-react-complete/README.md

 If the text length is less than 5, you'll see "Text too short" below the input field.
 If the text length is equal to 5 or greater than 5, you'll see "Text long enough" below the input field.

-Also, each letter you entered is shown below the input field with a box.
+Also, each letter you entered is shown in a box below the input field.

 By clicking each letter in a box, you can remove it.
 One by one.

+This small project is a good exercise to understand how to use setState of React and JavaScript's basic syntax, including ES6.

 ### To run this project